Mississippi Thunder Speedway: Brad Waits breaks out in Late Model win

-FOUNTAIN CITY — Brad Waits won the Late Model feature main event at Mississippi Thunder Speedway's season opener Friday night.
+FOUNTAIN CITY, Wis. — Brad Waits won the Late Model feature main event at Mississippi Thunder Speedway's season opener Friday night.

 Waits was a regular in the modified division until last year, entering one feature in the United States Racing Association Late Models division at MTS.